liedllab/X-Entropy/README.md

 ## Installation

+Please ensure that you are having a python version higher than 3.3 for this package to work properly.
 The package can be installed via

 ```bash
 pip install /PATH/TO/ENTROPY